hiae-aead/draft-pham-hiae/draft-pham-cfrg-hiae.md

 ~~~

 # Function-by-Function Example

+**EDITOR'S NOTE**: The examples in this section need to be regenerated to reflect the recent changes to the initialization function.
+The examples below are currently outdated and will be updated in a future revision.

 This appendix provides step-by-step examples of HiAE internal functions for implementers.
 All values are in hexadecimal.